LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 Miami (FL) Schedule Analysis

-- Miami (FL) has tied for the 36th-most Quadrant 2 wins in the nation (five).

-- The Lady Tigers have the most Quadrant 3 wins in the country according to the RPI (seven).
+- Based on the RPI, the Lady Tigers have seven wins over Quadrant 3 teams, the most in the nation.

 Miami (FL) 2022-23 Best Wins